Audit Log

 Every auditable operation records:

-- What happened (action type and field-level changes)
+- What happened — action type, detailed action, and field-level changes

 - When it occurred